Scottish Rite Masonic Museum & Library

-The Scottish Rite Grand Almoner’s Fund is fulfilling the mission to care for members and their families.
-Every dollar donated goes towards helping those who have faced incredible hardships.
-Whether it be a natural disaster or personal tragedy, this fund exists to make certain that a helping hand is there in the toughest times.
-As we look to the future, the fraternity must be prepared to fulfill this vision to care for our members and meet the challenges they face.
+The Scottish Rite Grand Almoner’s Fund fulfills the mission to care for members and their families.
+Every dollar donated goes towards helping those facing incredible hardships.
+Whether a natural disaster or personal tragedy, this fund exists to ensure a helping hand is there in the toughest times.
+As we look to the future, the fraternity must prepare to fulfill this vision.
+We care for our members and meet the challenges they face.

 Leon N. Abbott & Arnold Veague Scholarships

 “Helping those who most need it strive for greater heights.”

 Named for Leon M. Abbott, Sovereign Grand Commander from 1921-1932, the Abbott Scholarship Program provides financial support for the continuing undergraduate and graduate education of Scottish Rite Masons, young people from Scottish Rite families, and Masonic-related youth groups.
 The Arnold Veague Scholarship Program is an extension of the Abbott Scholarship Program for Maine residents who qualify under the Abbott Scholarship Program criteria.

 Those meeting any of the following criteria are eligible to apply for the Abbott and Veague Scholarship programs for undergraduate studies:

 - A Scottish Rite Mason of the Northern Masonic Jurisdiction